awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-troubleshooting.md

 ### Access throttled by Amazon S3<a name="spectrum-troubleshooting-access-throttled-s3"></a>

 Amazon S3 might throttle a Redshift Spectrum request if the read request rate on a [prefix](https://docs.aws.amazon.com/general/latest/gr/glos-chap.html#keyprefix) is too high\.
-For information about a GET/HEAD request rate that you can achieve in Amazon S3, see [Optimizing Amazon S3 Performance](https://docs.aws.amazon.com/AmazonS3/latest/dev/optimizing-performance.html) in *Amazon Simple Storage Service Developer Guide\.* The Amazon S3 GET/HEAD request rate takes into account all GET/HEAD requests on a prefix so different applications accessing the same prefix share the total requests rate\.
+For information about a GET/HEAD request rate that you can achieve in Amazon S3, see [Optimizing Amazon S3 Performance](https://docs.aws.amazon.com/AmazonS3/latest/dev/optimizing-performance.html) in *Amazon Simple Storage Service User Guide\.* The Amazon S3 GET/HEAD request rate takes into account all GET/HEAD requests on a prefix so different applications accessing the same prefix share the total requests rate\.

 If your Redshift Spectrum requests frequently get throttled by Amazon S3, reduce the number of Amazon S3 GET/HEAD requests that Redshift Spectrum makes to Amazon S3\.
 To do this, try merging small files into larger files\.
 We recommend using file sizes of 64 MB or larger\.